 KHS335: Theories and Methods of Community Health II

-Prerequisite: KHS334.
 This course examines the theories and skills necessary for effective community health educators.
-This course addresses policy development, advocacy, coalition building, grant writing and fund raising, and community health assessment.
+Emphasis is placed on policy development, advocacy, coalition building, grant writing and fund raising, and community assessment.
 Three hours of lecture.